NORMAL CA19-9 TEST RESULT. What is a value of a normal CA19-9 level?

 CA19-9 values and definitions

-HIGH ERYTROCYTES / RED BLOOD CELLS (RBC) TEST RESULT REFERENT VALUES FOR FEMALE ADULT What does high Erythrocytes/Red blood cells (RBC) test result referent values for female adult level mean?
+HIGH ANTISTREPTOLYSIN O TITRE (ASOT) TEST RESULT POSITIVE REFERENT VALUES FOR PRESCHOOL What does high Antistreptolysin O titre (ASOT) test result positive referent values for preschool level mean?

-HIGH ANTI DS-DNA TEST RESULT POSITIVE REFERENT VALUES What does high Anti ds-DNA test result positive referent values level mean?
+HIGH ANTI DS-DNA TEST RESULT EQUIVOCAL REFERENT VALUES What does high Anti ds-DNA test result equivocal referent values level mean?

-HIGH HEMATOCRIT (HCT) TEST RESULT REFERENT VALUES FOR MALE ADULTS What does high Hematocrit (Hct) test result referent values for male adults level mean?
+LOW ALDOSTERONE-TO-RENIN RATIO TEST RESULT REFERENT VALUES FOR ADULTS What does low Aldosterone-to-renin ratio test result referent values for adult level mean?

-LOW ANTI-CITRULLINATED PROTEIN ANTIBODIES TEST RESULT NEGATIVE REFERENT VALUES What does low Anti-citrullinated protein antibodies test result negative referent values level mean?
+LOW MONOCYTES TEST RESULT REFERENT VALUES FOR ADULT What does low Monocytes test result referent values for adults level mean?

-HIGH ALANINE TRANSAMINASE BLOOD TEST LEVEL FOR FEMALE What does high (ALT/ALAT), SGPT blood test level mean for women?
+HIGH MALE MYOGLOBIN TEST LEVEL What does elevated myoglobin test level mean for man?

-HIGH VISCOSITY TEST RESULT REFERENT VALUES What does high Viscosity test result referent values level mean?
+LOW LYMPHOCYTES TEST RESULT REFERENT VALUES FOR NEWBORN What does low Lymphocytes test result referent values for newborn level mean?

-LOW VITAMIN C (ASORBIC ACID) TEST RESULT REFERENT VALUES What does low Vitamin C (Ascorbic acid) test result referent values level mean?
+HIGH CREATINE TEST RESULT REFERENT VALUES FOR MALE What does high Creatine test result referent values for male level mean?

-LOW FIBRINOGEN TEST RESULT REFERENT VALUES What does low Fibrinogen test result referent values level mean?
+LOW HOMOCYSTEINE TEST RESULT REFERENT VALUES What does low homocysteine test result referent values level mean?

 tests: